learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-030220/README.md

 `MP3Importer#import`.
 Your `MP3Importer` class should also have a `path` attribute that gets set on initialization.

-You should write code that responds to `MP3Importer.new('./spec/fixtures').import`.
-Google around for how to get a list of files in a directory!
-Make sure you only get `.mp3` files.
+You should write code that responds to!
+Make sure you only get ` `MP3Importer.new('./spec/fixtures').import`.
+Google around for how to get a list of files in a directory.mp3` files.

 Since we have to send the filenames to the `Song` class, we'll end up calling the following code in the `#import` method: